South Pole makes entire New York City carbon neutral for 1 hour during Climate Week

 "While the damages from extreme storm events continue to grow, affecting communities and companies alike, we are also seeing businesses committing to action, setting aggressive emission reduction targets, and encouraging their employees to take a stand for the climate," says Renat Heuberger, CEO and co-founder, South Pole.

 Public awareness and the number of demonstrations around global warming in the United States have been rising along with the mercury, creating a strong drive for more ambitious action from governments and businesses.
-Working together with established partners and networks, South Pole is empowering corporate champions such as McKinsey & Co, ALDO Group, and the New York Yankees to seamlessly realign their procurement and decision-making processes with the global climate agenda, reach corporate sustainability commitments, and successfully build resilience in their supply chains and investment portfolios.
+Working together with established partners and networks, South Pole is empowering corporate champions such as ALDO Group and the New York Yankees to seamlessly realign their procurement and decision-making processes with the global climate agenda, reach corporate sustainability commitments, and successfully build resilience in their supply chains and investment portfolios.

 "Out of our 14 successful years of operation, nearly half have been spent working with corporate and public leaders in the U.S. We are incredibly excited to have finally opened a permanent office in the center of New York.
 And we will continue investing in the American market providing local solutions for a global problem.
 Our team of American climate experts has been growing to meet the sustainability demands and concerns from leading companies across the U.S," continues John Davis, Commercial Director, South Pole.

 With 18 offices spread across Europe, Latin America, Africa and Asia, South Pole's key advantage is its global reach and local market insights, which allows U.S-based clients to tailor renewable energy and carbon credit solutions, and to draw from a global pool of experts when executing consulting mandates.
 Recognized as a leader in environmental markets and carbon and renewable energy project development for the 9th year running, South Pole's portfolio currently counts 700 climate protection projects.